HomeCalculatorsConstructionFrench Drain Calculator

 Construction

-Calculate the cubic yards of gravel backfill needed for a French drain trench based on trench length, width, depth, and pipe diameter.
-Free tool for drainage projects.
+Calculate the cubic yards of gravel backfill needed for a French drain trench based on length, width, depth, and pipe diameter instantly and free.

 11,000